-"We we first got together, in a sense Bill was not painting.
+"When we first got together, in a sense Bill was not painting.
 And Bill was not in the public eye.
 Pop art was just coming in.
 He was sort of being forgotten.
 And he was a little bit bitter.
 He would say, 'I don't know why they have to knock one thing for the other.'
-Nobody was coming around and was quite in disfavor...
+Nobody was coming around and he was quite in disfavor...
 He didn't take pop art very seriously.
 He said pop had no innocence.
 He used to call Andy Warhol 'Andy Asshole.'
 He later came to respect him, but he was not a fan of his at that moment."
 (DK455)

 De Kooning ended up moving in with Susan and Clare without telling Joan Ward who heard about it from others.
 After the rental period was up on Susan and Clare's house, de Kooning and Brockman first moved to a tiny summer cottage on Barnes Landing and then to a nearby house owned by Berenice D'Vorazon, a painter and friend of Joan's.
 After Berenice asked them to leave they ended up at the house of Frederick Kiesler.
 After a brief stay in Kiesler's house they rented, in early November, the house of John and Rae Ferren on Springs - Fireplace Road.
 Ferren eventually asked the couple to leave and they moved to a tiny cottage next door owned by an elderly couple which ended after a month or so.
 Rae Ferren recalled, "He ruined the place.
 Throwing up all over things.
 It was a real disaster."
 In about the spring of 1964, De Kooning and Susan eventually ended up renting a house owned by Nicholas Carone and his wife, Adele, for a year on Three Mile Harbour Road, not far from de Kooning's new studio on Woodbine Drive.
 (DK453/457/463) Brockman and de Kooning would continue their relationship until late summer 1965 when Brockman moved back to new York - although they remained in contact after they split up, with Brockman visiting de Kooning in the winter of 1965 and de Kooning giving her an Abercombie and Fitch coat as a gift for Christmas the following year.
 (DK479)